alistaircol/ac-website/content/articles/scraping-migrating-reverse-engineering.md

 #### Email

+Had to reverse-engineer the legacy sites backend contact form.
+Won't bore you with that code because it's super simple.

 Ugh I hate emails, but is a necessary evil.
 Testing `mail()` call gave this (`tail -f /var/log/apache2/error.log`):

 ```text